fiatjaf/lightningd-gjson-rpc/README.md

 [![godoc.org](https://img.shields.io/badge/reference-godoc-blue.svg)](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc)

 This is a simple and resistant client.
 It is made to survive against faulty **lightning** node interruptions.
+It can also talk to [spark](https://github.com/shesek/spark-wallet)/[sparko](https://github.com/fiatjaf/sparko) HTTP-RPC using the same API, so you can run your app and your node on different machines.

 ## Usage